How to Make Fermented Green & Red Tomato Salsa (Yes! Use Up All Those Tomatoes in a Healthy Way!)

 Directions to Make Green & Red Tomato Salsa

-Final Thoughts on How This Fermented Salsa Turned Out
+Final Thoughts on Easy and BEST Fermented Salsa EVER

 OK.
 The votes are in.
 EVERYONE just LOVES this salsa!
 The fermentation adds an additional flavor that is indescribable, and makes the flavors of the salsa blend perfectly.
 The vegetables in the salsa remain slightly crunchy and definitely not mushy at all.
 It's the perfect salsa to use on chips, in recipes, and even on hamburgers!